 What To Do in Casco Viejo, Panama

-During my visit to Casco Viejo, I chose to live somewhat like a local and stay in an apartment.
+During the visit to Casco Viejo, we chose to live somewhat like a local and stay in a central apartment by the Arco Chato.
 My airbnb stay, directly across from Arco Chato, far exceeded my expectations and allowed me to experience the historical town just steps away from my front door.

 The Arco Chato Inn is a 2 bedroom loft-style apartment with a common room and kitchen to die for!
 Rich dark wood gives the space a sophisticated touch, and the ornate decor really made me feel at home - as opposed to a bare apartment trying to make money off of airbnb renters.

 Darren and Alex really went out of their way to ensure our stay was comfortable and inviting, and it didn't hurt that our second floor balcony wrapped around the apartment with a front and center view of artists, locals, and historical landmarks!

 To book the apartment or learn more, check out the Airbnb listing here.

 For a quick bite, we spent our mornings grabbing desayuno (breakfast) at the Unido Café, attached to the American Trade Hotel.
 They have an array of fresh baked goods that they heat upon request.
 I enjoyed over-sized croissants while Alex drank cappuccinos with thoughtfully designed milk in the shape of a heart.

 For dinner, we enjoyed an Italian date night outdoors on the Plaza Catedral at Il Carpaccio.
 With great service, bistro-style seating, and a heavy wine menu, the appetizing food seems to be a lucky add-on.